Message-Passing Algorithms: Reparameterizations and Splittings: Introduction

 \section{Introduction}

-Belief propagation was originally formulated by Judea Pearl as a distributed algorithm to perform statistical inference on probability distributions \cite{Pearl1982}.
-His primary observation was that computing marginals is, in general, an expensive operation.
-However, if the probability distribution can be written as a product of smaller factors that only depend on a small subset of the variables then one could possibly compute the marginals much faster.
-This ``factorization'' is captured by a corresponding graphical model.
-Pearl demonstrated that, when the graphical model is a tree, the belief propagation algorithm is guaranteed to converge to the exact marginals of the input probability distribution.
-If the algorithm is run on an arbitrary graph that is not a tree, then neither convergence nor correctness are guaranteed.
+Belief propagation was originally formulated by Judea Pearl to solve inference problems in Bayesian networks \cite{Pearl1982}.
+Pearl demonstrated that, for tree-structured graphical models, a simple, distributed message-passing algorithm, dubbed ``belief propagation'', is guaranteed to converge to the exact marginals of the input probability distribution.
+If the belief propagation algorithm is run on an arbitrary graphical model (i.e., one that may contain cycles), then neither convergence nor correctness are guaranteed.
+In practice, however, the ``loopy'' belief propagation algorithm often produces reasonable approximations to the true marginals \cite{empiricalbp}.

+Pearl also proposed an algorithm for MAP estimation that he dubbed ``belief revision.''
+This optimization analog of belief propagation is more commonly known as the max-product or, equivalently, the min-sum algorithm.
+These algorithms have similar guarantees to the belief propagation algorithm: they produce the correct MAP estimate when the graphical model is a tree and may or may not produce the correct solution when run on graphs that contain cycles.
+In this work, we focus primarily on variants of the min-sum algorithm: a local message-passing scheme designed to find the global minimum of an objective function that can be written as a sum of functions, each of which depends on a subset of the problem variables.

-Max-product, which Pearl dubbed belief revision, is a variant of the belief propagation algorithm where the summations are replaced by maximizations.
-The goal of the max-product algorithm is to compute the assignment of the variables that maximizes a given objective function.
-In general, computing such an assignment is an NP-hard problem, but for graphical models possessing a single cycle the algorithm is guaranteed to converge to the maximizing assignment under a few mild assumptions \cite{singleweiss}.
-Over arbitrary graphical models, the max-product algorithm may fail to converge \cite{malioutov} or, worse, may converge to an assignment that is not optimal \cite{weisscomp}.
-Despite these difficulties, max-product and its variants have found empirical success in a variety of application areas including statistical physics, combinatorial optimization \cite{matchingbayati} \cite{sanghavi} \cite{5290304} \cite{ruozzi}, computer vision, clustering \cite{affinity}, error-correcting codes \cite{turbo}, and the minimization of convex functions \cite{convexciamac}; however, rigorously characterizing their behavior outside of a few well-structured instances has proved challenging.
+For arbitrary graphical models, the min-sum algorithm may fail to converge \cite{malioutov}, it may converge to a set of beliefs from which a global minimum cannot be easily constructed \cite{wainwright}, or the estimate extracted upon convergence may not be optimal \cite{weisscomp}.
+Despite these difficulties, the min-sum algorithm, like the belief propagation algorithm, has found empirical success in a variety of application areas including statistical physics, combinatorial optimization \cite{mwissanghavi}, computer vision, clustering \cite{affinity}, and the minimization of quadratic functions \cite{quadciamac} \cite{malioutov}.
+However, rigorously characterizing the behavior of the algorithm outside of a few well-structured instances has proved challenging.